Honestly, it’s hard not to see her.

 However, contentment can’t exist without perspective.

-And when I think about it, it’s perspective that I so often lack.
+And when I think about it,

 But this woman, her fleeting, disturbing, graceful presence gives me a much needed glimpse.